Doubly nonlinear stochastic evolution equations: Setting and statement of the main results

 Note that such assumption implies that $(\varphi^*)_{|V}\in C^2(V)$, so that in particular $D(A^{-1})(y)$ is symmetric for all $y\in V$. \item[(H4)] for any family $(x_\eps)_{\eps>0}\subset V$, $x\in V$, and $y\in A(x)$ such that $x_\eps\wto x$ in $V$ and $A^\eps(x_\eps)\wto y$ in $H$ as $\eps\searrow0$, it holds

 This assumption is of a technical nature and has to be checked in each specific problem.
-Note nonetheless that it is satisfied in several relevant situations (see Section~\ref{sec:appl} for some concrete examples). \item[(H5)] $B:V\to 2^{V^*}$ is maximal monotone and there exists $C_B, c_B>0$ such that
+Note nonetheless that it is satisfied in several relevant situations (see Section~\ref{sec:appl} for some concrete examples). \UUU \item[\RRR(H5)\EEE] there exists a separable Hilbert space $Z\subset V$, densely embedded in $H$, a constant $\eta\in (1/3,1/2)$, and an increasing function $f:[0,+\infty)\to[0,+\infty)$ such that, for every $x\in V$ it holds that